BeerOnBeard/assorted-solutions-blog/source/_posts/dd-wrt.md

 I had been toying with the idea of putting a second router on the network for years.
 You are probably familiar all the different forms of procrastination I used, so I'll just skip that portion and get to the meat.
 I wanted to try DD-WRT because I had heard so many good things from my networking buddies.
 It is supposedly fairly reliable and opens up lots of possibilities with your network.
 Awesome!

 After some initial research, I decided to go with the [Wireless Distribution System (WDS)](https://www.dd-wrt.com/wiki/index.php/WDS) pattern.
 It promised to allow me to extend my network with an extra router wirelessly.
 No extra CAT5 cables running through the house.
-Just Internet everywhere.
+Just internet everywhere.
 Little did I know, I was an idiot for thinking life could be so easy.

 ## Supplies